VUEngine/vuengine.github.io/documentation/tutorial/paddles.md

 # Paddles

-There need to be two paddles that behave differently - one is controlled by the player while the other is controlled by the program itself.
+There need to be two paddles that behave differently.
+One is controlled by the player while the other is controlled by the program itself.
 There is, again, great flexibility on how to achieve this using [VUEngine](https://github.com/VUEngine/VUEngine-Core).
 But we want a clean implementation that doesn't couple any class to another if it is not absolutely necessary.
 So, we are going to create two different mutation classes for the paddles: `PlayerPaddle` and `AIPaddle`.

 ## Player Paddle